rogerhu/compsci_guides/Accounts-Merge.md

     ]
     ```

-b.
-Can one person have multiple accounts?
+- Can one person have multiple accounts?
 One person is allowed to have multiple accounts, but each email can only belong to one person.

-c.
-Why do need to list out all the emails that belong to a specific person?
+- Why do need to list out all the emails that belong to a specific person?
 This is done so that every time we find two accounts with an email in common, we will merge the two accounts into one.

-d.
-What do you mean by “merging” accounts?
+- What do you mean by “merging” accounts?
 We have a set of elements (emails) that are connected (belonging to the same user).
 We can consider this as our input on a graph.
 Converting the input into a graph is what is meant by “merging” the accounts.

     ```markdown
     HAPPY CASE